Canada Vacant Home Tax: How to Avoid It

 Vacancy Tax is a way for the government to better assess the current housing market and ensure that rising prices and rents are kept to a minimum as supply and demand issues have left the property and real estate market in a short squeeze.

 With too much demand and not enough supply, prices have been out of control and have become unreachable for some Canadian residents.
 The proposed tax of 1% applies to both residents and non-Canadian residents who own a secondary home.
+Canadian corporations listed on a Canadian stock exchange have specific exemptions under the Vacancy Tax.
 Consult a Toronto property management company to help with any specific questions that you might have.

 Sabine Ghali